Is There A Best Time To Look For Jobs?

 The final two weeks of December are extremely popular vacation weeks, and even the beginning of December often sees a very large drop in hiring activity in anticipation of these upcoming breaks.

 However, like I mentioned at the start of this section, you might still consider submitting your job applications in December so that you’re ahead of the competition when everyone returns to the office in January!

 At any given time, at least someone from HR will be in the office.
 Just don’t expect to receive a whole lot of interviews right away, aside from the initial phone call maybe.
 If you do get some, it’ll be a pleasant surprise.
 As long as you don’t mind that, the end of December can be a great strategic time to start your job search.

-UPDATE: If you are starting to look for jobs or have interviews coming up, I just finished documenting my proven step-by-step interview preparation method.
-It will give you a big advantage over the competition while saving you hours in prep work.
+UPDATE: If you have interviews coming up, I’ve created an easy step-by-step method to give you a big boost over the competition and get you hired faster.
 If this sounds interesting you can learn more about it here.